On Uncertainty Calibration for Equivariant Functions: Invariant and Equivariant Regression Calibration

 \section{Invariant and Equivariant Regression Calibration}

 We now study calibration error in the case of invariant regression.
 In the process, we define a novel notion of calibration error that works for vector-valued functions.
 We prove that calibration error is bounded above by an expression that is analogous to the maximum $\chi^2$ error one can obtain averaged over all of the fibers of the uncertainty predictions.
 The upper bound is determined by the orbit variance of the ground truth on each fiber.
 We also prove that calibration error is bounded below by the minimum error over all confidence fibers in the setting where the model outputs a univariate Gaussian, which is again determined by the variance of the ground truth on each fiber.
+Readers interested in experimental consequences of equivariance on uncertainty in the regression setting may skip to \cref{sec:uncertainty_taxonomy}.